SublimePeace/ObsidianHelpbox/README.md

 # ObsidianHelpbox
-CSS snippet for callouts and checkboxes
+CSS snippet for callouts and checkboxes.
+Will be expanded more in the future, check back for updates!